lifaon74/observables/README.md

 }
 ```

-A CancelToken is a Token used to *"cancel"* a something (generally a promise).
+A CancelToken is a Token used to *"cancel"* something (generally an async task like a promise).
 It is extremely useful to avoid unnecessary work in a promise chain or to abort async operations.

 *Example:* Use CancelToken to know than a promise has been cancelled